 When can I claim under Section 75?

 You can claim if you were using your credit card on holiday or buying from abroad.
-The £100-£30,000 value rule above still applies.
+The over £100 but not more than £30,000 value rule still applies.

 Lloyds Bank plc.
 Registered Office: 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales no. 2065 Lloyds Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 119278.Visit the Lending Standards Board website

 We may monitor or record telephone calls to check out your instructions correctly and to help us improve the quality of our service.
 Calls from abroad are charged according to the telephone service provider’s published tariff.
 Not all Telephone Banking services are available 24 hours a day, 7 days a week.
 Please speak to an adviser for more information.